 Stick With Domestic Adoption

 Although any adoption will strain your budget, international adoptions are notoriously expensive.
 Location matters; statistics from Adoptive Families Magazine indicate that adoptions from South Korea and Ethiopia are far more expensive than those from China.
 Still, domestic adoptions are nearly always more affordable than international proceedings.

 If both international and conventional adoptions are out of the question, foster care adoption may be a viable alternative.
 Although challenging, this approach makes adoption feasible in families that otherwise cannot afford agency fees or birth mother expenses.
 Be aware that foster adoptions tend to involve older children or teenagers.

 Take Advantage of the Federal Adoption Tax Credit

 To ease the financial burden of adoption, the federal government provides a one-time tax credit.
 This credit is not refundable; you’ll only benefit if you owe taxes.
 What’s more, you’ll receive no more than your total liability.
 For example, if you owe $5,000 in taxes, you’ll receive a $5,000 tax credit rather than the maximum.

 In 2018, the maximum available adoption tax credit reached $13,840.
 This figure increases annually alongside the cost of living.
 Additionally, income limits may apply based on your modified adjusted gross income (MAGI).

-If you’re struggling with the financial or legal concerns of adoption, seek counsel from the Brown Law Offices.
-Get in touch today to learn more about the adoption process—and how the Brown Law Offices team can help.
+If you’re struggling with the financial or legal concerns of adoption, seek counsel from the law firm of Barna, Guzy & Steffen, Ltd. Get in touch today to learn more about the adoption process—and how the law firm of Barna, Guzy & Steffen, Ltd. team can help.